christopheparisse/teimeta/README.md

 npm start
 ```

-### Use as a library in another software using basic library
+### Use as a library in another software using basic library (implemented)
+TEIMETA is written using typescript and it can be easily interface with javascript or typescript using the distribution file or directly from the sources.

 Include *lib.js and directory fonts* (found in folder dist)
 Instructions are within lib.ts file in teimeta folder in sources.
 Five functions that are sufficient to use teimeta as a library are integrated in the global object:
-global.loadXmlOddCss - load from raw data
+    window.teimeta.loadXmlOddCss - load from raw data
-global.readXmlOddCss - load from url addresses
+    window.teimeta.readXmlOddCss - load from url addresses
-global.finalizeHTML - finalize HTML display
+    window.teimeta.finalizeHTML - finalize HTML display
-global.generateXml - get results of edition from the user
+    window.teimeta.generateXml - get results of edition from the user
-global.teimetaParams - set parameters
+    window.teimeta.teimetaParams - set parameters
 Two supplementary function are available for easy implementation of a standalone HTML page software such as TEIMETA.
-global.readTextFile - read an url as raw data
+    window.teimeta.readTextFile - read an url as raw data
-global.saveFileLocal - save raw data as a local file in the download section
+    window.teimeta.saveFileLocal - save raw data as a local file in the download section

 #### EXEMPLE
 ```